aaronjasso/How_to_use_Femap_Scripts/README.md

 ### Method 2:  Add to the User Tools Menu
 The _Custom and User Tools_ toolbar in Femap contains two buttons for easily accessing your scripts.
 The `Custom Tools` drop-down menu contains a number of API scripts that are included with Femap.
 It's possible to add scripts to this button, but I prefer to add my scripts to the `User Tools` drop-down list instead (they are scripts added by me -the user- afterall).
->Note: These buttons have options to define the tools directory.
+>Note: These buttons have options (_Tools Directory..._) to define the tools directory.
 If you define the directory this way, it will work for the current session but it will not be preserved when you exit Femap.

 ![Custom and User Tools](images/Tools_buttons.png)